reeshuffled/reeshuffled.github.io/_posts/2025-12-22-A-Year-of-Home-Updates-2025.md

 * Rearrange shelves and add jars
 * Add wall mounted dish scrubber holder
 * Get rid of rice dispenser
-* Wine bottle rack under kitchen shelving
+* Add wine bottle rack under kitchen shelving
 * Add calendar to front of fridge and rearrange pictures
     * This was done in part to free up space near my coat closet so I could hang the entryway shelf and mirror.
     * I also wanted to have more things on my fridge to make it feel more lively and personal.